 “Just do it” they say.
 Yeah, right!
 Like it’s that easy!
 There are any number of “solutions” out there, none of which have worked very well so far.

-There are so many factors that can contribute to these frustrating times that you have to be very lucky to find the right solutions for you.
+There are so many factors that can contribute to these frustrating times that you have to be very lucky to find the right solutions.
 Our lives are so variable and different and our backgrounds just as much so.
 Surely “just do it” is an oversimplification.
 Does it come from people who miraculously don’t seem to have these problems?

 It worked today.
-I chose the mindless studio job of gessoing paper.
-I got into the swing of it, which led to gessoing over six old paintings canvases, leading to some interesting textures to work with.
+I chose the mindless studio job of gessoing paper and got into the swing of it.
+The impetus led to gessoing over six old painting canvases, providing some inspiring textures to work with.

 Recently, I watched a couple of videos about this problem and creativity in general.